hartwigmedical/hmftools/isofox/README.md

 ### 5. Fit abundance estimate per transcript

-For each group of transcripts conidered together we aim to fit the relative abundance.
-Like many previous tools (RSEM, Salmon, Kallisto, etc), we use an expectation maximastion algorithm to find the allocation of fragments to each transcript which give the least residuals compared to the expected rates for each transcript.
+For each group of transcripts considered together we aim to fit the relative abundance.
+Like many previous tools (RSEM, Salmon, Kallisto, etc), we use an expectation maximisation algorithm to find the allocation of fragments to each transcript which give the least residuals compared to the expected rates for each transcript.

 <TO DO: Add a step which improves on this by removing or limiting allocation to transcripts where fitted fragments >> observed fragments for private allocations >